oscramzam9/web_project_around_es/README.md

 The webpage has the functionality to edit the user data (name and job description), add new cards, delete cards, toggles aspect of element (like heart).

+The webpage also is capable to validate with certain criteria each of the input fields that are required in the forms.

+The webpage implements the capability to close the windows by clicking the external area of the window and also by pressing esc key.

 The web page can be launched from GitHub pages by the following link: https://oscramzam9.github.io/web_project_around_es/